All Round to Mrs. Brown's: Series 4 (2020)

 The fourth series was filmed from 30 January - 11 February 2020, and has finished running the six episodes for this year.

 D & B's celebrity tours, Mammy of the Week and the Wash & Blow Game Show were removed from this series and was replaced with more interaction with special guests.

 Home release

 The first series was released on DVD by Universal Pictures, on 16 October 2017.
 The pack also contains 14 minutes of additional content.
 The second series was released on 3 December 2018; the release included additional material such as extended outtakes and unseen clips.
 The third series was released on 2 December 2019, again with additional content.
-The release date for the fourth series which was released on 21 March 2020 - 25 April 2020.
+The fourth series is yet to be released as of January 2024.